-- 1. Power down the server system and unplug all peripheral devices and the AC power cable. - 2.
+- 1. Power down the server system and unplug all peripheral devices and the AC power cable or the DC mains. - 2.
 Remove the chassis cover.
 For instructions, see "Removing the Chassis Cover." - 3.
+Disconnect the power cable to the riser card assembly. - 4.
 Lift blue tabs and pull up on the riser to remove the riser card assembly from the chassis.

-Figure 33.
+Figure 27.
 Removing Riser Assembly from Chassis

-- 4. Place riser assembly as shown. - To install a low-profile PCI card (see Figure 34): Unlock the tool-less retention bar as shown (see letter "A") and insert the card into one of the slots on the riser connector (see letter "B").
-Lock the tool-less retention bar into place. - To install a full-height PCI card (see Figure 35): Insert the card into one of the slots on the riser connector (see letter "A") and screw the PCI card bracket into place as shown (see letter "B").
+- 5. Place riser assembly as shown. - To install a low-profile PCI card (see Figure 28): Unlock the tool-less retention bar as shown (see letter "A") and insert the card into one of the slots on the riser connector (see letter "B").
+Lock the tool-less retention bar into place. - To install a full-height PCI card (see Figure 29): Insert the card into one of the slots on the riser connector (see letter "A") and screw the PCI card bracket into place as shown (see letter "B").
 Close the retention bar and lock it in place (see letter "C").